Ptrk12/Ptrk12/README.md

 ### 💡

 My specialization lies in ASP.NET, but I always choose the **best tool for the task at hand**.
-Depending on the project's requirements—whether it demands high performance, quick automation, or specific platform integrations.
+Depending on the project's requirements whether it demands high performance, quick automation, or specific platform integrations.
 I am ready to utilize other programming languages to guarantee the most effective and efficient solution.

 ### ☁️ Cloud & Data Expertise
-My solutions are built for the future, leveraging the power of Azure for seamless cloud integration, deployment, and services.

 I have a strong command over database architecture, feeling equally comfortable with both relational and non-relational data stores.
-My primary expertise lies in **MS SQL Server** for complex query design and performance tuning, while I utilize **Azure Cosmos DB** for scalable, globally distributed **NoSQL** solutions.
+I specialize in T-SQL development within MS SQL Server environments, focusing on complex query design and performance tuning, while utilizing Azure Cosmos DB for scalable, globally distributed NoSQL solutions.

-Scripting & Automation Beyond my core stack, I possess functional proficiency in **Python**.
+I possess functional proficiency in **Python**.
 I utilize it primarily for scripting, task automation, and lightweight data processing to streamline development workflows.

 ### 🧠 Driven by Ambition & AI

 I am a highly **ambitious** and **results-oriented** developer with a proven track record of rapid problem-solving.
 When faced with a challenge, I focus on delivering optimal and timely solutions.

-To maintain peak efficiency, I strategically integrate **Artificial Intelligence** tools (like large language models) into my daily workflow.
+To maintain peak efficiency, I strategically integrate **Artificial Intelligence** tools into my daily workflow.
 This approach significantly boosts my productivity, accelerates complex refactoring tasks, and helps me explore creative coding patterns faster.

 ---